Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 Approximating Binomial Probabilities In Exercises 19–26, determine whether you can use a normal distribution to approximate the binomial distribution.
 If you can, use the normal distribution to approximate the indicated probabilities and sketch their graphs.
 If you cannot, explain why and use a binomial distribution to find the indicated probabilities.
 Identify any unusual events.
 Explain.

 Athletes on Social Issues In a survey of college athletes, 84% said they are willing to speak up and be more active in social issues.
 You randomly select 25 college athletes.
-Find the probability that the number who are willing to speak up and be more active in social issues is (c) between 18 and 22, inclusive.
+Find the probability that the number who are willing to speak up and be more active in social issues is (b) less than 23

 Verified step by step guidance